Fall 2019/Winter 2020

 - Prerequisite(s): ARTH 2300 and fourth-year standing in Art History, or permission of the Discipline.

-- This will be a seminar based on shared readings, discussions, lectures, with assignments including course reading journals, discussion facilitations, a research paper and presentation.
+- Evaluation: Seminar based on shared readings, discussions, lectures, with assignments including course reading journals, discussion facilitations, a research paper, and presentation.

 -